UBC Sociology

 Contexts.org is abuzz with springtime sociology!
 Don't miss Victor Ray on the class politics of fine dining, Catherine D. Tan on oppositional framings of autism, and a crop of new research writeups by our UBC Sociology grad team!

-🌐 Join us in Vancouver on May 15-16 for our #InternationalResearchConference in collaboration with HKBU Faculty of Social Sciences.
+🌐 Join us in Vancouver on May 15-16 for our in collaboration with HKBU Faculty of Social Sciences.
 Dive into the intricate dynamics of identity, mobility, and connectivity across borders.
 Hybrid keynote by Nina Glick Schiller.

 Register now: migration.ubc.ca/events/event/a…